hashicorp/terraform-provider-azurerm/website/docs/r/key_vault.html.markdown

 * `enabled_for_disk_encryption` - (Optional) Boolean flag to specify whether Azure Disk Encryption is permitted to retrieve secrets from the vault and unwrap keys.
 Defaults to `false`.

 * `enabled_for_template_deployment` - (Optional) Boolean flag to specify whether Azure Resource Manager is permitted to retrieve secrets from the key vault.
 Defaults to `false`.

-* `enable_soft_delete` - (Optional) Boolean flag to specify whether Azure Resource Manager uses the 'soft delete' functionality.
-Can only be changed to `true` once Key Valut is created.
-Defaults to `false`.

 * `network_acls` - (Optional) A `network_acls` block as defined below.